-Each campus features separate classrooms, clinic areas, dispensary, retail, reception areas and offices for advisement.
-They are equipped with audio-visual equipment, library containing basic and advanced materials, client waiting areas, shampoo facilities and student work stations.
+Our campus features classrooms. separate clinic areas, dispensary, retail, reception areas and offices for advisement.
+They are equipped with audio-visual equipment, library containing basic and advanced materials. client waiting areas. shampoo facilities and student work stations.
 Each student is provided with an ability to secure and hold the student's equipment and supplies.